 Tutorial of pydefect

-This page illustrates how to use the pydefect code.
+This page explains how to use the pydefect code.

 _images/pydefect.png